wecrazy/portfolio/README.md

 # 3. Copy and edit the config
 cp internal/config/my-portfolio.dev.yaml internal/config/my-portfolio.prod.yaml
 # Edit the .yaml with your own secrets, SMTP, OAuth credentials, etc.
+# NOTE: set `admin.cookie_secure: false` for local HTTP or follow the
+# warning rendered on the login page.
+HTTPS is required when secure cookies
+# are enabled.

 # 4. Seed the database with default admin + demo data
 make seed